as867/prework-iOSCourse/README.md

     - Makes daily mixes for you
     - Gives you a "Wrapped" playlist at the end of the year

+    I would like to build a calendar app where you would be able to add tasks you have to complete.
+The app would consist of a home screen, a calendar screen, and a social screen.
+The home screen would display what users have to complete today, as well as any reminders they may have set for themselves.
+The calendar screen would show a calendar and allow users to add/edit tasks on a specific date and time.
+They will  also be able to choose if they would like to recieve reminders.
+The social screen would display the user's friends and allow them to see their calendars, making it easier for friends to meet up to study or just to catch up.

 ## Notes

 Describe any challenges encountered while building the app.